Introduction

 The Texas Property Code, Texas Rules of Court, and Civil Practices and Remedies Codes are books of law.
 Nothing within this web site should be construed as legal advice.
 You are always encouraged to consult a law book or speak with your attorney concerning legal issues.

-Eviction - As a Plaintiff
+Eviction Information as a Plaintiff

-Eviction - As a Defendant
+Eviction Information as a Defendant

 Download / Print